What do Emma Watson, Jackie Chan & YAYWORLD have in common?

-They've all been named in the Panama Papers, one of the biggest data leaks of all time that reveals the names of people who have formed offshore companies.
+They've all been named in the Panama Papers.
+One of the biggest data leaks of all time that reveals the names of people who have formed offshore companies.

 Organizations and individuals listed in the Panama Papers included the NYU School of Medicine; the trustees of Columbia University; the founders of Linksys; golfer Tiger Woods; chess grand master Bobby Fischer; actors Jackie Chan, Emilio Estevez and Emma Watson; filmmaker Stanley Kubrick; Simon Cowell of America's Got Talent; the Duchess of York, former wife of Prince Andrew; and a little known company called YAYWORLD.

 Hold on - not everybody is a bad guy!

 As you enter the Panama Papers website, the ICIJ is quick to state that there are legitimate uses for offshore companies and trusts, and not all companies in the database have broken the law or acted improperly.
-This story is about how my startup YAYWORLD, ended up in the Panama Papers database.
+This story is about how my small, unknown startup ended up in the Panama Papers database.